iax7/pdfh/README.md

 [![Rubocop](https://github.com/iax7/pdfh/actions/workflows/rubocop-analysis.yml/badge.svg)](https://github.com/iax7/pdfh/actions/workflows/rubocop-analysis.yml)
 [![Ruby][ruby-badge]][ruby-url]

-Examine all PDF files in scrape directories, remove password (if has one), rename and copy to a new directory using regular expresions.
+Examine all PDF files in Look up directories, remove password (if has one), rename and copy to a new directory using regular expresions.

 ## Installation